rosmiajose/Autonomous-Drone-Visual-Tracking/README.md

 ### 4. Detection Precision
 **Problem:** YOLOv8 detection confidence dropped in low light, partial occlusion, and at large distances.

-**Solution:** Used YOLOv8n (nano) variant for speed, with a confidence threshold filter to ignore low-confidence detections and prevent false positive tracking.
+**Solution:** Used YOLOv8s (small) variant balancing speed and accuracy.
+Detection confidence was managed by filtering results to class 0 (person) only, ignoring all other detected object classes.

 ### 5. Payload Capacity
 **Problem:** Tello's 80g weight limit meant no additional sensors could be mounted.